aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/read-task-s-timephased-data/_index.md

 The following piece of code shows how to read a task's timephased data.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadWriteTimephasedData-ReadWriteTimephasedData.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadWriteTimephasedData.cs" >}}